The Hidden Cost of Social Media

 By Kate Bevins

 Many Americans form opinions and beliefs manipulated by the content they see on social media.
 But what does this mean when the information they are receiving is biased or completely incorrect?
 Social media has led to an explosion of misinformation on health, breaking news and, in extreme cases, the spread of viral conspiracy theories, offensive and extremist content.
-Social media is playing a significant role in fueling the division that is destroying our nation.
 As America continues down a radical spiral of hatred and division, social media companies need to begin taking action and making changes within their sites, changing a system that rewards hatred and misinformation.

 Read More